tonethar/IGME-230-GDD-Master/exercises/week-3/recipe.md

 3. Add an additional link at the bottom of the page (after the source link and within the footer) that goes to your ([future?](../week-2/230-home-page.md)) home page for this class (http://people.rit.edu/abc1234/230).
 Wrap each of these links in `<p>` tags.
 4. Preview the page.
 It should look like the image below.
 ![Structured Content](images/recipe-2.jpg)
 5. Test this page with the validator.
-Do not continue until the page passes validation.
+Do not continue until the page passes validation at https://validator.w3.org

 ***At this point in the exercise, we're shifting from material discussed in the first half of the week to material discussed in the 2nd half of the week.
 Consult the lecture notes if it's still early in the week and you want to work ahead.***